PrajwalKrishna/Its_PKs_Shell/README.md

 ## About The Shell
 An interactive user defined bash-like shell which supports semi-colon separated list of commands.It can take commands in input check if a builtin exists if exists then run the builtin else run it as separate process.
+The shell also supports input and output redirection along with piping of commands.

 ----------